haydenratliff/haydenratliff/README.md

 ### Welcome to my github!

 #### About me:
-Right now, I'm pursuing a Master of Business Analytics at MIT, where I'm focused on practical, real-world applications of ML and Optimization, in the healthcare and logistics industries in particular.
+I’m an August 2024 graduate of MIT’s Master’s of Business Analytics (MBAn) program, with a focus on Machine Learning, AI, and Data Science at MIT’s Operations Research Center.
+At MIT, I conducted research advised by Prof. Dimitris Bertsimas and worked for Lineage Logistics and Pfizer.
 Previously, I studied Systems Engineering, Government, and Computer Science at the University of Virginia.

+This fall, I am actively seeking a full-time role building data-driven software products with ML.
+If you’d like to get in contact, please reach out to me at hratliff@mit.edu.

 #### Interests:
 AI/ML, optimization, healthcare improvement, logistics optimization, and data-driven policymaking.